Bio7/Bio7_Classification/README.md

 default available in the Update Manager since Bio7 3.2.

 At first start the plugin is compiled to Java classfiles (*.class).
-To recompile for distribution (updates, changes) just delete all classfiles in the plugin install directory and subdirectories!
+For distribution just copy all new sources in the plugin install directory (delete the old plugins *.java and *.class files)!

 The Graphical User Interface was created with the [Eclipse Window Builder](https://github.com/eclipse-windowbuilder/windowbuilder) which can be installed into Bio7.
 Open the file _ModelGui.java with WindowBuilder to edit or customize the GUI.